robfatland/costnotify/instructions/README.md

 If these files are present you are done with this step.
 If these files and/or this bucket are not
 present: Send an email to OpsCenter at DLT dot com identifying yourself as an administrator and ask 'How do I enable cloudcheckr cost logging to an S3 bucket?'
 In February 2019 the procedure was as outlined below.
-However this procedure may change so it is best to begin with this email inquiry.
+However this procedure may change so it is best to begin with the email enquiry.

-* create a unique bucket in each account, for example `copydbr-unicornproject`
+* create a unique bucket in each account, for example `copydbr-unicorn`
 * create an IAM account with the appropriate access permission
   * You attach the following policy to the IAM account
+  * Generate and download IAM User access keys

 ```
 {